rwth-acis/sensor-data-service/README.md

 --------------------------
 In Learning Locker an LRS is configured under Settings > Store > Add new.
 And under Settings > Client a corresponding client can be configured with the authentication.
+Don't forget to bootstrap the service to a instance of the [learning-locker-service](https://github.com/rwth-acis/learning-locker-service)

 Service setup
 -------------